Fog Cutter Cocktail Recipe

 Method

-1. Add rum, brandy, gin, sherry, orange curaçao, lemon juice, orgeat syrup, and cubed ice to a shaker.
+1. Add rum, brandy, gin, sherry, orange curaçao, lemon juice, and orgeat syrup to a shaker.

-4. Garnish with orange peel, mint sprig, orchid, and straw.
+6. Garnish with orange peel, mint sprig, and orchid blossom.

 Pin Recipe